Fundamentals of Physics A

 SCHOOL OF SCIENCE, ENGINEERING AND ENVIRONMENT

-We’re serious about science at Salford, and we have some great facilities to help you get to grips with Physics.
-Dedicated teaching facilities include specialist laboratories for electronics, optics, lasers, computing and composite materials.
-The Joule Physics Laboratories include a purpose-built suite of large, open-space teaching spaces.
+As a physics with acoustics student, you will use our specialist laboratories for electronics, optics, lasers, computing and composite materials.
+The Joule Physics Laboratories include a purpose-built suite of large, open-space teaching laboratories.

-We have a full range of world-class acoustics facilities and specialist test chambers, including: a full anechoic chamber, two semi-anechoic chambers, transmission suite, two large and one small reverberation chambers, ITU standard listening room equipped with a 96 channel Wave Field Synthesis system, 3D Ambisonic listening booth, audiometric test facilities and a range of modern instrumentation and equipment.
+You will also have access to a full range of specialist acoustics facilities: full anechoic chamber, two semi-anechoic chambers, transmission suite, two large and one small reverberation chambers, ITU standard listening room equipped with a 96 channel Wave Field Synthesis system, 3D Ambisonic listening booth, audiometric test facilities and a range of modern instrumentation and equipment

 What about after uni?